-1. At least 51% of the UCITS fund's assets must be invested in equities of domestic and foreign issuers.
-Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB.

-- 2. Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
+- 1. At least 51% of the UCITS fund's assets must be invested in equities.
+The aim is to acquire securities of issuers that, based on profit expectations or the exploitation of short-term market situations, offer the prospect of a good performance.
+Securities purchased under repurchase agreements shall be attributed to the investment limits of article 206 (1) through (3) KAGB. - 2.
+Up to 10% of the UCITS fund's assets may be invested in all permissible investment fund units in accordance with article 8 (1) of the General Terms and Conditions of Investment.
 Investment fund units purchased under repurchase agreements shall be attributed to the investment limits of articles 207 and 210 (3) KAGB. - 3.
-At least 60% of the UCITS fund's assets must be invested in assets that meet defined ESG standards in relation to environmental, social and governance characteristics.
+At least 75% of the UCITS fund's assets must be invested in assets that meet defined ESG standards in relation to environmental, social and governance characteristics.